 What are the symptoms?

-If you are infected you may have very minor symptoms, minor symptoms or more severe symptoms, but the NHS cites two symptoms to look out for as:
+If you are infected you may have very minor symptoms, or more severe symptoms.
+The NHS cites three symptoms to look out for as:

-What should I do if I have either of the above symptoms?
+What should I do if I have any of the above symptoms?

-- Protect others - don't go to your local hospital
+Self-isolate - protect others, do not go to your GP, pharmacy, or local hospital